mtKieuVan/vscope/README.md

 ## For developer

+1. Run `make lint` to auto run pytlint for python source code

-1. Set environment varialbe to indicate log level and
+2. Set environment varialbe to indicate log level and

 ## Issues